SemkiShow/RayTracing/README.md

 # Ray Tracing

-A ray tracer created by following a tutorial [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+A ray tracer based on [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

 ## How to run